giovixo/MATLAB4Calliste/README.md

 ### How to run ###

-* Open the MATLAB on your pc
+* Open the MATLAB gui on your pc
-* Eventually edit PAR.m file
+* To set som file path, edit PAR.m file
-* Eventually edit mc.m file
+* Also edit mc.m file, if required
 * Run mc.m

 The code is based on two steps data analysis.